Governors Bay: Heritage buildings

 St Cuthbert's Church in Governors Bay Road, built in 1860, is also a Category I building.
-It was extensively damaged in the September 2010 quake.
+It was significantly damaged in the September 2010 earthquake.
 The local community worked with the Church Property Trust to repair and restore the church and it was reopened in 2017.
 The church grounds contain the grave of Mary Elizabeth Small whose story is told in the children’s novel The Runaway Settlers.

 The original 1868 Governors Bay School and the associated school house are both Category II heritage structures, significant because there are very few remaining school buildings from provincial government times.
 The school is located on land donated by Thomas Potts.